OCDSpec/OCDSpec2/README.md

 * Describe and example blocks
     * Describe blocks can be nested
     * Any describe block can have a before-each and after-each block
-    * A context created with SpecKitContext is a top-level describe block
+    * A context created with OCDSpec2Context is a top-level describe block
 * Xcode integration
     * Auto-completion, just type "Desc", "It", "ExpectObj", "ExpectInt", etc.
     * Templates for easy creation of testing targets and spec files